SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
+| Use Vent | You will be able to put in a vent.
-| You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
-| You can use a vent | to enter a vent.
 -----------------------
-## Village Chief
+## Chief
 ### Crew camp
 A sheriff may be appointed. <br>
 Trying to make an imposter a sheriff is self-destructive<br>.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
+| Kill Cooldown | Individual kill cool down time can be set.
+| Can Kill a Neutral | You can set whether you can kill the third camp.
+| Can Kill a Lovers |You can set whether Lovers can be killed.
+| Can Kill a MadRole |You can set whether you can kill MAD & FRIENDS positions.
+| Maximum number of kills |You can set the number of kills a sheriff can make.
 -----------------------
 ## Mud Cleaner
 ### Imposter camp